 Special Inspection

-A special inspection is caused at the request of the owner, family, an outside agency or third-party.
-If at any time the family or owner notifies the Housing Department that the unit does not meet Housing Quality Standards (HQS), the Housing Department may conduct an inspection.
+A special inspection can be caused at the request of the owner, family, and/or outside agency or third-party.
+If at any time the family or owner notifies the Housing Department that the unit does not meet HQS, the Housing Department may conduct an inspection.
 In most cases to conduct a special inspection, tenant must provide notice of deficiencies to the landlord and provide the Housing Department with a copy.
 The Housing Department also may conduct a special inspection based on information from third parties such as neighbors or public officials.

 Quality Control Inspection

-Quality control inspections are supervisory inspections conducted on at least 5 percent of the total number of units that were under lease during the Housing Department's previous fiscal year.
-The purpose of the quality control inspection is to ascertain that each inspector is conducting accurate and complete inspections, and to ensure that there is consistency among inspectors in the application of the Housing Quality Standards (HQS).
+Quality control inspections are supervisory inspections conducted to ascertain that each inspector is conducting accurate and complete inspections, and to ensure that there is consistency among inspectors in the application of the HQS.